dreddsa5dies/networkGo/README.md

 ![IMAGE](img/networkGo.png)

 ## Examples of how to use Go to work with the network
+We used examples from the book "Network Programming with Go" Jan Newmarch

 ## The code contains comments in Russian